Islandora/islandora_solution_pack_book/README.md

 Further documentation for this module is available at [our wiki](https://wiki.duraspace.org/display/ISLANDORA/Book+Solution+Pack).

+## Known Issues

+In August 2018, a bug in the Book MODS ingest form was identified and fixed.
+The form was set to READ all instances of any MODS identifier element, but to CREATE and UPDATE identifiers with the 'type="isbn"' attribute.
+When editing an object with this form, the form would create a new copy of every identifier element regardless of attributes, and save it with the 'type="isbn"' attribute.
+Any objects edited using this form before the
+August 2018 fix should be reviewed to ensure their metadata is correct.

 ## Troubleshooting/Issues

 Having problems or solved a problem?
 Check out the Islandora google groups for a solution.